jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-23/_index.md

-+++
+---
+heading: "Book 23"
-title=  "Laws on Population"
+title: "Laws on Population"
-heading=  "Book 23, 29 Chapters"
+linkTitle: "Book 23"
+weight: 20
+# "2021-09-30"
-description=  "Book 23 of The Spirit of the Laws by Montesquieu Simplified"
+description: "Book 23 of The Spirit of the Laws by Montesquieu Simplified in 29 chapters"
-# image=  "https= //sorasystem.sirv.com/photos/mh/mahar.jpg"
-# btext=  29 Chapters
-author=  "Montesquieu"
-image=  "/covers/spirit.jpg"
+image: "/covers/spirit.jpg"
-date=  "2021-08-27"
-+++
+---